nidhi041/E-Commerce-follow-along/readme.md

 ### Milestone 23: Implementing Place Order Functionality
 # Overview:
-In this milestone, we will enhance the checkout flow by implementing a "Place Order" button inside the cart and creating a Select Address page where users can choose a delivery address.
+In this milestone, we will enhance the checkout flow by implementing a **Place Order** button inside the cart and creating a Select Address page where users can choose a delivery address.
 Additionally, we will design a Mongoose schema to store order details and create a backend endpoint to fetch user addresses.

 # Key Features:
 1. Place Order Button inside the cart page.